 Lincoln Eastern Bypass

-Once the £120 million road is completed, lincoln will almost have a full ring-road around the city.
-This will then be completed with the £148.5 million North Hykeham Relief Road which was approved by Lincolnshire County Council in September 2018.
+In future, the Eastern Bypass will eventually be connected with the £148.5 million North Hykeham Relief Road, which was approved by Lincolnshire County Council in September 2018.

 Cllr Richard Davies, executive member for highways at Lincolnshire County Council said:

 “This is fantastic news, not just for Lincoln and the surrounding area, but for the county as a whole.